On the functoriality of refined unramified cohomology: Applications

-The exactness of (\ref{equ-exact sequence for torsion cycles}) follows again from a diagram chase. \end{proof} \begin{lem} Let $X$, $Y$ and $Z$ be smooth proper equi-dimensional varieties with $d=\dim(Y)$, and $[\Gamma]\in \CH^c(X\times Y)$.
+The exactness of (\ref{equ-exact sequence for torsion cycles}) follows again from a diagram chasing. \end{proof} \begin{lem} Let $X$, $Y$ and $Z$ be smooth projective equi-dimensional schemes with $d\coloneqq\dim(Y)$, and $[\Gamma]\in \CH^c(X\times Y)$.
 The exact sequence (\ref{equ-exact sequence for torsion cycles}) is compatible with correspondence action $[\Gamma]_*$. \end{lem} \begin{proof} Applying \Cref{prop-actions of corr} and recalling the constructions of correspondence action $[\Gamma]_*$ on higher Chow groups, Lichtenbaum cohomology and \'etale cohomology with finite coefficients, it suffices to show $f$ is compatible with correspondence action.
 In other words, it is enough to show the following diagram commutes